Kethnulee-Weerasinghe4/Event-Booking-Website/README.md

 # Event Booking Website

 A full functional event booking website built with React, Tailwind CSS, Node.js, and Express.js.
-It enables users to explore events and book tickets through a secure, responsive, and visually refined interface powered by NextAuth.js and modern frontend animations.
+It enables users to explore events and book tickets through a secure and visually refined interface powered by NextAuth.js and modern frontend animations.

 ## View Project